eikekoehn/eikekoehn.github.io/_pages/ebus_research.md

   type="text/javascript">
 </script>

-**Eastern Boundary Upwelling Systems (EBUS)** describe the regions located along the eastern sides of the ocean basins.
+**Eastern Boundary Upwelling Systems (EBUS)** are highly productive regions on the eastern sides of most ocean basins, contributing to about 10% of marine fish catch, despite making up only 1% of the global ocean.

 +++++++++++++ Page under construction +++++++++++++